amithodkasia/tiku/README.md

 CSP/Headers Analysis: Collect and analyze headers like Content-Security-Policy.

+### To use it:
+1. Copy this content into a `README.md` file.
+2. Save the file in your project directory.

+This file will serve as the documentation for your crawler tool, explaining everything from setup to usage and features.
+Let me know if you need any more adjustments!

 Open Redirect Detection: Detect URLs with potential open redirects.

 Technology Fingerprinting: Detect technologies like PHP, WordPress, React, and more.